fuzzylabs/matcha/README.md

 There are other capabilities, such as model monitoring, but as a starting point the above would enable a Data Scientist to train, track, and deploy models in the cloud.
 Having an environment for setting these up is difficult and time consuming.

-`matcha` uses open source to solve this problem in an elegant way.
+`matcha` uses open source to solve this problem.

 By default, `matcha` will `provision` an MLOps environment to Azure with sensible defaults - enough for you to get going with cloud-based training and deployment.
 From there, you can use `matcha` to `get` information about your provisioned environment.